Logjam (computer security): Details

 The authors also estimated the feasibility of the attack against 1024-bit Diffie–Hellman primes.
 By design, many Diffie–Hellman implementations use the same pre-generated prime for their field.
-This was considered secure, since the discrete log problem is still considered hard for big-enough primes even if the group is known and reused.
+This was considered secure, since the discrete logarithm problem is still considered hard for big enough primes even if the group is known and reused.
 The researchers calculated the cost of creating logjam precomputation for one 1024-bit prime at hundreds of millions of USD, and noted that this was well within range of the FY2012 $10.5 billion U.S. Consolidated Cryptologic Program (which includes NSA).
 Because of the reuse of primes, generating precomputation for just one prime would break two-thirds of VPNs and a quarter of all SSH servers globally.
 The researchers noted that this attack fits claims in leaked NSA papers that NSA is able to break much current cryptography.
 They recommend using primes of 2048 bits or more as a defense or switching to elliptic-curve Diffie–Hellman (ECDH).

 Claims on the practical implications of the attack were however disputed by security researchers Eyal Ronen and Adi Shamir in their paper "Critical Review of Imperfect Forward Secrecy".